November 25. Today's Birthdays

 Nurlan Onzhanov (1960) is the head of the Office of the President of Kazakhstan.

-Born in Taldy-Korgan region (today’s Almaty region) is the graduate of the Humboldt University, postgraduate education at Thorez Moscow State Institute of Foreign Languages.
+Born in Taldy-Korgan region (today’s Almaty) is the graduate of the Humboldt University, postgraduate education at Thorez Moscow State Institute of Foreign Languages.

 Prior to the appointment served as the Assistant to the President of Kazakhstan (2014-2019).

-Yessengazy Imangaliyev (1961) is the chairman of the children’s rights protection committee of the Kazakh Education and Science Ministry.
+Yessengazy Imangaliyev (1961) is the chair of the children’s rights protection committee of the Kazakh Education and Science Ministry.

 Born in Semipalatinsk region (today’s East Kazakhstan) is the graduate of the Lenin Kazakh Polytechnic Institute, Leningrad State University.